 - orange juice

 Iron is essential to your body’s ability to produce healthy blood cells.
-A 2012 study also found that it increased platelet counts in participants with iron-deficiency anemia.
+A also found that it increased platelet counts in participants with iron-deficiency anemia.
 You can find high levels of iron in certain foods, including:

 - pumpkin seeds

 Vitamin C helps your platelets group together and function efficiently.
 It also helps you to absorb iron, which may also help to increase platelet counts.
 The book Vitamin C: Its Chemistry and Biochemistry reported a rise in platelet count in a small group of patients who received vitamin C supplementation.